aarushi254/Hallam-Lab/README.md

 - get Taxonomy annoations for each sample from contig_marker_map.tsv
 - combine blast.tsv and contig_marker_map.tsv in R
+    - base R was used to do this, however tidyverse has better and easier ways of segratating/combining columns
 - Import to Cytoscape
 - Annotate depth and Taxonomy
+    - First type of SSN had nodes coloured based on Depth
+    - Second type of SSN had nodes coloured based on taxonomy
+    - Third type of SSN was separated by depth and nodes were coloured based on taxonomy

 ## bb tools Installation instructions